André Marques (actor)

 André Marques (born September 24, 1979) is a Brazilian actor, TV host and entertainer.

 As an actor, his first important role on TV was the high school student Mocotó in the soap opera Malhação.

 He hosted the TV show Video Show at Globo TV.

-In July 2009, it was confirmed he had been contaminated by swine flu during a trip to Argentina.
-André Marques was probably the first Brazilian celebrity contaminated in the 2009 global outbreak.
+In July 2009, it was confirmed he had contracted swine flu on a trip to Argentina during the 2009 global outbreak.